 Import to Unity3D

 You could follow the video instructions in this YouTube video by Fumikazu Iseki.
-First part of this video shows the use of the Linux converter, but the part from [2:23] to [6:10] gives an example of importing the converted DAE/Collada folder contents and merging that with a Unity project/scene including adding a Unity Standard Asset water surface.
+The first part of this video shows the use of the Linux version of the converter, but the part from [2:23] to [6:10] gives an example of importing the converted DAE/Collada folder contents and merging that with a Unity project/scene including adding a Unity Standard Asset water surface.
 Importing the included “UnityChan” character is shown in the last part of the video.

 Import to Unity3D – Quick Start